ifeanyi-ugwu/codegen-mappers-loader/README.md

 export default config;
 ```

-In your .mappers.ts files:
+### In your .mappers.ts files

-Create files with the .mappers.ts extension and export your mappers:
+Create files with `.mappers.ts` extension and export your mappers:

 ```typescript
 // user.mappers.ts
 export { IUserDocument as UserMapper } from "./models";
 ```

-This exports IUserDocument under the name UserMapper, which matches the pattern the loadMappers function is looking for.
+This exports IUserDocument under the name UserMapper.
+The loadMappers function will create a mapping between User and UserMapper.

+## How It Works

+The loadMappers function scans the specified directory(current working directory by default) for `.mappers.ts` files.
+It looks for:

+1. Interfaces, type aliases, or class declarations with names ending in Mapper.
+2. Named exports with names ending in Mapper.

+For each found mapper, it creates an entry in the mappers object.
+The key is the name without the Mapper suffix, and the value is the path to the file and the exported name.
+This generated mapper object can be directly used in your GraphQL Code Generator configuration.

 ## Options